apache/nifi/nifi-extension-bundles/nifi-gcp-bundle/nifi-gcp-processors/src/main/resources/docs/org.apache.nifi.processors.gcp.credentials.service.StandardGCPIdentityFederationTokenProvider/additionalDetails.md

 The **StandardGCPIdentityFederationTokenProvider** exchanges a workload identity token issued by an external identity provider for a short-lived Google Cloud access token using the Google Security Token Service (STS).
+It configures Google’s `IdentityPoolCredentials`, allowing the Google client libraries to refresh access tokens automatically.
 The returned token is returned to the `GCPCredentialsControllerService` when the `GCP Identity Federation Token Provider` property is configured.
 Identity federation is treated as a mutually exclusive primary strategy; keep the other credential strategies (Application Default, Compute Engine, Service Account JSON) unset.